-Programmatic buying allow you to better target your prospective leads.
-Indeed, the platforms allow you to uniquely identify customers across their buying cycle and integrate first party data (from your CRM tool) along with third party data to nurture your audience.
+Programmatic buying allows you to better target your prospective leads.
+Indeed, the platforms allow you to uniquely identify customers across their buying cycle and integrate first-party data (from your CRM tool) along with third-party data to nurture your audience.
 The technology has grown to be far better and helps us collect user data beforehand by using its structured model, which enables precise targeting.
 You can thus use advertisements tailored to nurture the prospect at every stage of the buying cycle.

 The prospective leads thus captured can be converted at a much faster rate and at a lower cost than with traditional purchases, ultimately bringing you a much higher ROI.

 Programmatic buying has taken the manual approach away from the ad buying process, plus cut down on the unnecessary middlemen and nullified the negotiation on pricing – thus saving you both time and money!